 - If your home attracts an offer above recent sold comparables, how do you navigate the appraisal process and get to a closing?

-I have expert experience in navigating today’s complex pricing, negotiating, and due diligence process – having in closed over $35 million in similar transactions to your home in the last 2 years.
+I have expert experience in navigating today’s complex pricing, negotiating, and due diligence process – having closed over $55 million in the last 3 years.